alibasavad/city-weather-bot-nodejs/README.md

 # Welcom to CityWeatherBot

-This is a simple telegram bot to get weather information from [openweathermap.org](https://openweathermap.org/) which I did as an exercise to learn typescript ,and I hope you enjoy using it.
+This is a simple telegram bot to get weather information from [openweathermap.org](https://openweathermap.org/).

 Currently, this robot returns information about the current weather condition of a city just by taking the name of the city